 3. Narrate, Do Not Interrogate

-During dysregulation, asking questions increases cognitive demand at exactly the wrong moment.
-"What happened?"
-"Why did you do that?"
-"What should you have done?" all require the prefrontal cortex, which is currently offline.
+During dysregulation, questions can increase cognitive demand at exactly the wrong moment.
+"What happened?", "Why did you do that?" and "What should you have done?" all require reflection, language and working memory.
 Instead, narrate what you observe: "I can see you are really upset right now."
 "Your body looks tense."
 "That felt really unfair to you."
-This validates the child's experience without requiring a response.
+This validates the learner's experience without requiring an immediate explanation.

 Classroom example: A Reception child is crying after a disagreement over a toy.
 Instead of "What happened?", the teacher says: "You wanted the red car and someone else took it.
 That made you feel really cross."
 The child nods, still crying but no longer escalating.
 The narration has been received.